 Recurring impulses

-What makes an LMS attractive for leaders
+What makes an LMS attractive to managers

-💡 Overview of learning progress
+💡 Overview of learning status

-Leaders want to be able to see at any time how employees are progressing in their training or further education and where support is needed.
+Managers want to be able to see at any time how employees are progressing in their training or further education and where support is needed.

-💡 Relief in daily work
+💡 Relief in daily tasks

 💡 Reliable information